pmatulis/maas-one/README.md

     ./config-nodes.sh
     exit

-Continue only when all five nodes are in the 'Ready' state.
+In the web UI confirm the new node names and node power settings.
+The nodes should also be commissioning.
+Continue when all five nodes are in the 'Ready' state.

 ## Configure Juju